3DReid has again launched its search for the best Part II student in the country

 Nominations are sought from all UK schools of architecture for their most talented starlets.

-Now into its eighth year, the highest-profile, practice-backed student prize in the UK is run in association with the AJ, and has a top prize of £1,000.
+Now into its seventh year, the one of the biggest practice-run student prizes is run in association with the AJ, and has an overall prize fund of £1,500 (see attached).

-The overall winner will be chosen by a panel of esteemed judges, again including AJ editor Christine Murray, Martyn Evans from emerging, design savvy developer Cathedral, and Mark Davy of FutureCity and will be announced in July.
+The overall winner will be chosen by a panel of esteemed judges, again including AJ editor Christine Murray, and will be announced in July.